 Plant growth regulators are defined as one of the classes of agrochemicals used for regulating the growth of plants.
 These find application in promoting or inhibiting the growth of several crops for enhancement in their productivity.
-With the growing global population, the demand for food has also significantly increased driving the demand for plant growth regulators in the forecast period.
-Hence, manufacturers are producing plant growth-promoting products for the increase in plant yields.
-These include food crops like cereals and grains, and fruits and vegetables.
-The types of plant growth regulators in the market include auxins, gibberellins, and cytokinin as plant growth promoters.
+With the growing global population, the demand for food has also significantly increased, driving the demand for plant growth regulators in the forecast period.
+Hence, manufacturers are producing plant growth-promoting products to account for the increase in plant yields.
+These include food crops like cereals and grains, as well as fruits and vegetables.
+The types of plant growth regulators on the market include auxins, gibberellins, and cytokinin as plant growth promoters.
 Abscisic acid is used as an inhibitor, while, ethylene is used as a growth promoter and inhibitor.
 The growing adoption of organic farming is further driving the market demand in the forecast period.

 The burgeoning greenhouse industry for commercial crop production is projected to fuel the market demand in the forecast period.

-Japan is also projected to show good share and growth during the coming years.
-Japan, is a country with a comparatively lower agricultural area and high population density.
-This has led to the country’s high dependence on horticulture and greenhouse practices in order to maximize the agricultural output.
+Japan is also projected to show a good share and growth during the coming years.
+Japan, is a country with a comparatively lower agricultural area and a high population density.
+This has led to the country’s high dependence on horticulture and greenhouse practices in order to maximize agricultural output.
 However, the recent downfall in the focus on agricultural practices around the world over the past couple of years has also had an impact on the Japanese commercial greenhouse market, thus resulting in a slower adoption rate as compared to the other countries in the region.
-Furthermore, the growth of this market in this country is also majorly attributed to continuously shrinking arable land which is one of the factors fueling the adoption of advanced technologies by the farmers.
+Furthermore, the growth of this market in this country is also majorly attributed to continuously shrinking arable land, which is one of the factors fueling the adoption of advanced technologies by farmers.
 According to data from The World Bank Group, arable land in this country has been showing a somewhat continuous decline over the past few decades.
-In 1965, 15.435% of the total land area in Japan was arable but it has been shrinking since then and it came down to 11.477% in 2016.
-Availability of fewer than two hectares of land per person for farming, aging rural population, and scarcity of young people interested in having a future in farming can be seen as some of the concerns for the farming industry for this country.
-Yet, continuous advancements in technologies and their widespread adoption by the people, including farmers, are offsetting the impact of these factors.
+In 1965, 15.435% of the total land area in Japan was arable, but it has been shrinking since then and it came down to 11.477% in 2016.
+The availability of fewer than two hectares of land per person for farming, the ageing rural population, and the scarcity of young people interested in having a future in farming can be seen as some of the concerns for the farming industry in this country.
+Yet, continuous advancements in technology and their widespread adoption by people, including farmers, are offsetting the impact of these factors.

-|Market size value in 2019||US$3.449 billion|
+|Market Size Value in 2020||US$3.612 billion|

-|Market size value in 2025||US$4.921 billion|
+|Market Size Value in 2027||US$5.233 billion|

-|Growth Rate||CAGR of 6.10% from 2019 to 2025|
+|Growth Rate||CAGR of 5.44% from 2020 to 2027|

 |Forecast Unit (Value)||USD Billion|

-|Segments covered||Type, Crop Type, And Geography|
+|Segments Covered||Type, Crop Type, And Geography|

-|Regions covered||North America, South America, Europe, Middle East and Africa, Asia Pacific|
+|Regions Covered||North America, South America, Europe, Middle East and Africa, Asia Pacific|

-|Companies covered||Sygenta, BASF SE, Rallis India Limited (A TATA Enterprise), Godrej Agrovet Limited, Bayer CropScience Ltd., Dhanuka Agritech Ltd., Sigma-Aldrich, Inc., Fine Agrochemicals, WinField United, Valent BioSciences LLC|
+|Companies Covered||Sygenta, BASF SE, Rallis India Limited (A TATA Enterprise), Godrej Agrovet Limited, Bayer CropScience Ltd., Dhanuka Agritech Ltd., Sigma-Aldrich (Merck KgaA), Fine Agrochemicals, WinField United, Valent BioSciences LLC|

-|Customization scope||Free report customization with purchase|
+|Customization Scope||Free report customization with purchase|

 Frequently Asked Questions (FAQs)